The Iowa Caucus - the first stop in the 2020 election — is just over 200 days away, and...

-With the entire U.S. House of Representatives, one third of the U.S. Senate and 36 gubernatorial seats up in November, the stakes are high for the 2018 election.
-To break through with voters, Democrats and Republicans need to focus on the issues impacting the nation's economy, health care system, and families.
-And, with voters saying by an 8 to 1 margin they are more likely to vote for a candidate who makes fighting Alzheimer's a campaign priority, candidates would be wise to talk about their plan to address Alzheimer's.
+The 2020 Presidential race is underway.
+With more than 20 candidates vying for the Democratic and Republican nominations, the road to the White House runs across America.
+To break through with voters, Democrats and Republicans need to focus on the issues impacting the nation's economy, health care system and families.
+And, with more than 7 in 10 voters saying they are more likely to vote for a candidate who pledges to support policies to fight Alzheimer's, candidates would be wise to talk about their plan to address Alzheimer's.

 Nearly 38 million American voters have provided care for someone with Alzheimer's or another dementia.
-This election season AIM advocates across the country are engaging candidates to #Ask4Alz.
+This election season AIM advocates across the country are engaging candidates on the #Road2ENDALZ.
 At campaign events, through the media, on social networks and more, voters are sharing how Alzheimer's has impacted their lives and asking candidates for their plan to address the Alzheimer's crisis.

-We need your help to paint the campaign trail purple, please join us as we #Ask4Alz.
+We need your help to paint the campaign trail purple, please join us as we continue on the #Road2ENDALZ.

 Download this card and bring it with you to campaign events to share the facts about Alzheimer's and ask candidates running for office for their plan.

 Sign up for AIM action alerts for the latest information on ways you can engage candidates and help us advance policies to improve the lives of all those affected by Alzheimer's.

 2020 will be another social media election.
 Join the conversation online with these sample social media posts to get you started.